isw-kudos/huddo-docs/docs/boards/msgraph/teams/index.md

     Again, search for `huddo` to find the Huddo Boards App in the entire store.

-1. Once you have located and clicked on the Huddo Boards App, click the `Add` button to add it to the team:
+4. Once you have located and clicked on the Huddo Boards App, click the `Add` button to add it to the team:

     ![example](add-personal-app.png)

-1. The Huddo Boards app will now be added to the team, and you will be given the ability to add a new tab:
+5. The Huddo Boards app will now be added to the team, and you will be given the ability to add a new tab:

     ![example](new-tab.png)

-### Add as a personal app to the `more added apps` area.

-To add Huddo Boards as a personal app follow these steps:
+### Add the Huddo Boards personal app

 1. Open Teams and click the Apps button.
 Type `huddo` to find the Huddo Boards app:

     ![example](find-app.png)

-1. Click `Huddo Boards` then click `Add` to add it as a personal app:
+2. Click `Huddo Boards` then click `Add` to add it as a personal app:

     ![example](add-personal-app.png)